GluuFederation/docs-gg-prod/docs/source/tutorials/oauth-auth-pep-tutorial.md

 ### Add Route

-Follow these steps to add route:
+Follow these steps to add a route:

 - Click `oauth-demo` on the services